mpaul7/mai_prep/interview_preparation/question_answer/4_multicolinearity.md

 - Detect it using VIF, condition index, and by observing coefficient instability.
 - Address it by removing, combining, or regularizing features, and always interpret results in the context of your business or research goals.

-If you want, I can walk you through a hands-on Python example of detecting and addressing multicollinearity in a dataset.

 ---

 ### Hands-on Python Example: Detecting and Addressing Multicollinearity

-Let's walk through a practical example of detecting and addressing multicollinearity in a regression dataset using Python.
+Practical example of detecting and addressing multicollinearity in a regression dataset using Python.
 We'll use both the correlation matrix and Variance Inflation Factor (VIF), and discuss what to do if multicollinearity is found.

 ***